AdobeDocs/genstudio.en/help/user-guide/beta-release-notes.md

 * Email generation results in an incomplete email. **Workaround**: Refresh the page and regenerate. <!-- GS-5209 -->

-* Templates can be uploaded but not seen.
-Workaround: Customers can upload the asset with its assigned metadata first before uploading the template again. <!-- GS-4815 -->
+* Templates can be uploaded but not seen. **Workaround**: Customers can assign the asset to a [!DNL Campaign] before uploading it.
+Then, upload the template again.
+(Assigning the asset to a [!DNL Campaign] adds [!DNL Campaign] metadata values.) <!-- GS-4815 -->

 * Campaign thumbnails are missing from [!DNL Insights]. <!-- GS-4648 -->

 * Users must log in twice to a channel Meta Ads account when they are also logged in to Facebook. **Workaround**: Log out of Facebook before logging into a channel Meta Ads account. <!-- GS-4806 -->

-### Known issues resolved this week

-* The [!DNL Create] Canvas renders images in Meta Ads incorrectly. **Fixed**<!-- GS-4864 -->
-* Although discrepancies can exist between Meta Ads Canvas previews and exported views, exported experiences work as expected. **Fixed** <!-- GS-4492 4401 -->
-* Uploaded images do not always include the expected smart tags. **Fixed** <!-- GS-4856 -->

 ### Additional enhancements and fixed issues

+* The [!DNL Create] Canvas renders images in Meta Ads incorrectly. <!-- GS-4864 -->

+* Although discrepancies can exist between Meta Ads Canvas previews and exported views, exported experiences work as expected. <!-- GS-4492 4401 -->

+* Uploaded images do not always include the expected smart tags. <!-- GS-4856 -->

 * The Meta ad export CSV file now contains images as expected.
 Previously, the ZIP file contained the CSV export file and NULL files instead of images.  <!-- GS-5107 -->